kubedb/cli/docs/postgres.md

 # Postgreses

 ## What is Postgres
 A `Postgres` is a Kubernetes `Third Party Object` (TPR).
-It provides declarative configuration for [Postgres](https://github.com/Postgres/Postgres) in a Kubernetes native way.
-You only need to describe the desired backup operations in a Postgres object, and the Stash operator will reconfigure the matching workloads to the desired state for you.
+It provides declarative configuration for [PostgreSQL](https://www.postgresql.org/) in a Kubernetes native way.
+You only need to describe the desired database configuration in a Postgres object, and the KubeDB operator will create Kubernetes objects in the desired state for you.

 ## Postgres Spec
 As with all other Kubernetes objects, a Postgres needs `apiVersion`, `kind`, and `metadata` fields.
 It also needs a `.spec` section.
-Below is an example Restic object.
+Below is an example Postgres object.

-### Create Postgres

-**L**ets create a simple postgres database using following yaml.

 ```yaml
 apiVersion: kubedb.com/v1alpha1